Dhulasi2005/Financial-AI/OAUTH_SETUP.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
-3. Enable the Google+ API
+3. Enable required APIs:
+   - "Google Identity Services" (OAuth 2.0)

 ### 2. Configure OAuth Consent Screen